 Emergencies

-See orld will respond to any requests to provide emergency support and accommodation for students.
+See World guardians will respond to any requests to provide emergency support and accommodation for students.
 For example, this could be due to a medical issue or suspension.
 Where possible the student will be placed with their usual homestay, but if this is not possible, they will be cared for by another homestay family who works for our organisation.

 Homestay accommodation

 A good host family to take care of students is not easy to find.
 For oversea students the cultural barrier and life style is also not easy to settle down.
-See orld invests in a dedicated accommodation team and safeguarding Department to ensure that we recruit and screen host families thoroughly.
+See World invests in a dedicated accommodation team and safeguarding Department to ensure that we recruit and screen host families thoroughly.
 This is to ensure that your child will be warmly welcomed and treated like member of their family.
-Our families offer our students a real home from home in the U.
+Our families offer our students a real home from home in the UK.

-WHY DO NEED A HOST FAMILY
+WHY DOES MY CHILD NEED A HOST FAMILY?

 Some schools close for two or three nights each term (Exeat Weekends) and all students must leave.
 All schools close for one or two weeks in the middle of each term (Half Term).
-On these occasions, if your child is not able to return home they will need to stay with their host family.
+On these occasions, if your child is not able to return home, they will need to stay with their host family.

 Sometimes unexpected things happen.
 Students who misbehave can be asked to leave school for a few nights.
 If you are unable to book flights on the right day the school may be closed when you arrive or when you leave.
 We can help by arranging a host family for these unexpected times.
 In more recent times our host family